natenka/pyneng-book-en/docs/source/book/15_module_re/match_object.rst

 * match
 * finditer - returns an iterator with Match objects

-This subsection deals with methods of Match object.
+This subsection covers methods of Match object.

 Example of Match object: